top of page

 Following the speech and the subsequent firestorm of publicity and debate, Wilson was approached by Dartmouth Professors of Theater Victor Leo Walker II and William Cook at the recommendation of Paul Carter Harrison, who suggested setting up a major conference for black theatre artists and professionals on campus.
 The resulting event took place at Dartmouth in March of 1998, with participants that included Ntozake Shange, Clinton Turner Davis, Robbie McCauley, Ricardo Khan, Thulani Davis, Ed Bullins and Woodie King Jr.

 "The network will better support and sustain black artists, cultural producers, and audiences thereby providing models for cross-cultural collaborations."

-SUPPORT the Black Theatre Summit - donate button to come
+SUPPORT The International Black Theatre Summit - donate button to come

 Donate to IBTS